-Switzerland, a land of asylum?
-The words of witnesses As part of Switzerland’s chairmanship of the International Holocaust Remembrance Alliance
+Switzerland, land of asylum?
+The word of witnesses As part of Switzerland’s presidency of the International Holocaust Remembrance Alliance

 André Panczer

 Until 1942, André and his parents lived in Paris.
-They then retreated to Prayssac (Lot), then to Nice, after a stay in the «Jewish colony» of Megève (Haute-Savoie).
-On 21 September 1943, at the age of 8, André was put in a convoy of children to Switzerland by the Zionist youth movement led locally by Jacques Wajntrob, who was arrested two days later and deported.
-The 20 children pass safely through Switzerland where André will stay with the Bosshard family.
+They then retreated to Prayssac (Lot), then to Nice, after a stay in the "Jewish colony" of Megève (Haute-Savoie).
+On 21 September 1943, when he was 8 years old, André was put in a convoy of children to Switzerland by the local Zionist youth movement led by Jacques Wajntrob, who was arrested two days later and deported.
+The 20 children are safely passing through Switzerland where André will stay with the Bosshard family.

 Isidore Jacubowiez